 - Summer Bridge Program: Launched in July 2012, Summer Bridge served two groups of student communities this year, STARS (Students Transitioning for Academic Retention and Success) and the Necessary Steps Mentoring Program for first-generation students.
 Bridge begins with a two-week summer program that provides intense training and preparation for college academics, study skills, campus life, and more.

 - The Center for Academic Success: The center brings together several academic support units on the fourth floor of Brookens Library.
-The Intensive English Program, International Programs, Internships and Prior Learning (formerly Experiential and Service-Learning), The Learning Hub (formerly the Center for Teaching and Learning), the Office of Advising Services (OASIS), and Testing Services will all be part of the new center.
+The Intensive English Program, Internships and Prior Learning, the Office of Advising Services (OASIS), and Testing Services will all be part of the new center.

 - Learning Hub: Part of the Center for Academic Success, the Learning Hub offers free (but extremely valuable) help in writing, math and statistics, accounting/economics, science, and academic/study skills.
 A peer tutoring program extends this help to virtually any subject taught on campus.

 If you are interested in an excellent investment in wonderful students like Gloria, who are ready to face down tremendous odds to improve their futures, remember–all of these programs could use your monetary support!